beginning of content

 How can I give informed consent?

-Informed consent can be given verbally or in writing.
+Informed consent can be given verbally (spoken) or in writing.
 It can also be implied.

 Can others sign a consent form on my behalf?

-If you are under 18, your parent or guardian is usually the person who can give consent on your behalf.
-However, there are some situations where young people under the age of 18 can give consent.
+If you are under 18 years old, your parent or guardian is usually the person who can give consent on your behalf.
+But there are some situations where young people under the age of 18 years can give consent.

 Ask your doctor or healthcare provider about your own circumstances.

-It’s a good idea to think about who you would want to consent on your behalf, if you are ever unable to do so.
+It's a good idea to think about who you would want to consent on your behalf, if you are unable to do so.
 You can appoint a substitute decision-maker ahead of time by signing a form granting someone medical power of attorney.
-This will only legally come into effect if you are ever unable to consent for yourself.
+This can only legally be used if you are ever unable to consent for yourself.

 Visit the Department of Health and Aged Care for more information about appointing a substitute decision-maker.